JianhuaHuang/streamlineR/README.md

     ## age : 45 65

 #### Replace Numerical Varialbes with Bins

+After binning, we can replace the original numerical values with the corresponding bins saved in the outputs from `bin.rpart`.

 ``` r
 # We don't need the time column anmore, delete it in both dt.train and dt.test